 The introduction of a regulated system of units enables commerce, as traded goods can be reliably valued between merchants across cities.
-This application is encountered by all citizens, and so there is a high demand for standards to be produced from the primary standard and distributed far and wide.
-It becomes impractical to create all standards by copying the primary standard directly (in some cases because the value of the primary standard is perturbed each time it is measured), and so a tiered structure of standards is used.
-In this structure, there is a tier consisting of a small number of standards which are created directly from measurements of the primary standard, followed by subsequent tiers of larger numbers of standards which are derived from measurements of those in the tier above.
-For any produced standard, it should be possible to trace the lineage back to a measurement of the golden standard.
+This application is encountered by all citizens, and so there is a high demand for standards to be produced from the primary standard and physically distributed.
+It becomes impractical to create all standards by copying the primary standard directly (in some cases because the value of the primary standard is perturbed each time it is measured), and so a tiered organisational structure of standards is used.
+In this structure, there is a tier consisting of a small number of standards which are created directly from measurements of the primary standard, followed by subsequent tiers of larger numbers of standards which are derived from measurements of those in the previous tier.
+For any standard produced, it should be possible to trace the lineage back to a measurement of the primary standard.
 This is referred to as a traceability chain (see Figure 3.2) and it is a fundamental tenet of metrology.
 Measurements with a shorter traceability chain are considered more traceable than those with longer chains.

 Figure 3.2: The traceability chain.
+The pyramid shows the number of instances in each tier.
+Secondary standards are held at NMIs and used to periodically calibrate working standards, which are sent by manufacturers and laboratories.
+User measurements are made using instruments calibrated with these working standards, so they number the greatest and are at the bottom of the traceability chain.

 Today, the primary standards are maintained in most countries by a National Measurement Institute (NMI) and co-ordinated by the Bureau of International Weights and Measures (BIPM).
-To accommodate international trade and compatibility, a routine process of inter-comparisons is undertaken to ensure that the primary standards between countries are agreeable.
+To accommodate international trade and compatibility, a routine process of inter-comparisons is undertaken to ensure that the values of the primary standards between countries are in agreement.

-Secondary standards are also kept by the NMIs and are calibrated against the primary standard as infrequently as possible.
-These standards are then used by the NMI to calibrate working standards which are sent to them by manufacturers and research institutes.
-Another task of each NMI is to perform investigations to discover new and improved methods of measurement, which make use of secondary standards to better compare the accuracy of different methods.
+Secondary standards are also kept by the NMIs and are used to reduce excessive wear to the primary standard caused by frequent measurements (and also to reduce bottlenecks caused by having a single standard).
+They are calibrated against the primary standard as infrequently as possible, again to reduce wear.
+Secondary standards are used by the NMI to characterise working standards which are sent to them by manufacturers and research institutes.
+Another important task of each NMI is to perform investigations to discover new and improved methods of measurement, which make use of secondary standards to better compare the accuracy of different methods.

-Working standards are used by manufacturers in different ways.
-Instrumentation manufacturers may use the standards to directly calibrate their products before sending it to the customer, while more generally the standards can be used to calibrate test equipment which identifies faulty products.
+Working standards are used, for example, by instrumentation manufacturers who may use them to calibrate their products before shipping to the customer, and more generally the standards can be used to calibrate test equipment to identify faulty products.
 Larger research institutes typically use working standards to recalibrate instrumentation prior to performing very sensitive measurements.
-To ensure that product specifications and scientific measurements are traceable and of high quality, accreditation services such as the United Kingdom Accreditation Service (UKAS) [2] exist to certify manufacturers and laboratories that demonstrate good measurement practice and use traceable measurements.
+To ensure that product specifications and scientific measurements are traceable and of high quality, accreditation services such as the United Kingdom Accreditation Service (UKAS) exist to certify manufacturers and laboratories that demonstrate good measurement practice and use traceable measurements [2].